agdturner/ccg-v3d/README.md

 - Implement V3D_Tetrahedron - a [tetrahedron](https://en.wikipedia.org/wiki/Tetrahedron).
 - Implement V3D_Curve - a [differentiable curve](https://en.wikipedia.org/wiki/Differentiable_curve).
 A line passing through a point but that does not have to be straight.
 - [Contribute](https://openjdk.java.net/contribute/) to the development of the openJDK.
-- Considering supporting coordinates that can in theory be any [real number](https://en.wikipedia.org/wiki/Real_number).
+- Change so coordinates are stored as [real numbers](https://en.wikipedia.org/wiki/Real_number).

 ## Development history
 ### Origins